 - Pauma Ridge Mutual (West of Adams Drive) which has an area of approximately 453.73 acres.

-- Rincon Oaks Water Service (Water Mountain Ranch area) formed with CC&R's on deeds which has an area of approximately 294 acres.
+- Rincon Oaks Water Service (Water Mountain Ranch area) formed with CC&R's on deeds which encompass an area of approximately 294 acres.

-- Three Party Water Company (Borden/Hegardt/Borden properties) formed with CC&R's which has an area of approximately 100 acres.
+- Three Party Water Company (Borden/Hegardt/Borden properties) formed with CC&R's which encompass an area of approximately 100 acres.

 The District also encompasses two community services districts: